 There are three methods of expensing an asset to the income statement.
-The most common method is depreciation.
+The most common method is depreciation for fixed assets.
 Mining, oil, and natural resource operations use depletion (amount removed versus the estimated volume on hand).
 Non-physical assets are expensed to the income statement or profit and loss statement via a method called amortization.
 It is most commonly used in the mortgage industry to refer to the monthly payment made to pay interest and the principle (the amortizable portion) on a debt instrument.

 For most small businesses there are very few amortizable assets.
 The most commonly purchased non-physical assets include start-up costs, incorporation costs, loan fees, patents and goodwill.
 Typically, start-ups and incorporation costs are created from the very beginning of operations.
 The next most common is the closing costs for a loan on real estate or a long term note for the purchase of equipment.
 Patents and goodwill happen more frequently as the business matures.